A first-digit anomaly in the 2009 Iranian presidential election: Summary and conclusion

-Selection among the 366 voting areas by requiring the first digit for K's vote count to be 7 leads to the following coincidences: \begin{list}{(\roman{enumi})}{\usecounter{enumi}} \item Of the six voting areas with the greatest total numbers of voters, three of these (Shiraz, Isfahan, Mashhad) satisfy this criterion, i.e. they have vote totals for K that start with 7 (7078, 7002, 7098 votes respectively).
+If the K7 anomaly is a genuine coincidence, i.e. if a chance numerical coincidence that happens about once in a thousand times to statistically equivalent datasets occurred rather than artificial interference in the data, then selecting voting areas by this criterion should constitute an arbitrary method of selecting a subset of the full data, and should not lead to further unusual events.
+However, K7 selection {\em does} lead to several coincidences, one of which appears to favour candidate A, who officially won the election first round, in the six most populous voting areas. \begin{list}{(\arabic{enumi})}{\usecounter{enumi}} \item Of the six voting areas with the greatest total numbers of voters, listed in Table~\ref{t-Kseven} (see also Fig.~\ref{f-KsevenA}), three of these (Shiraz, Isfahan, Mashhad) satisfy this criterion, i.e. they have vote totals for K that start with 7 (7078, 7002, 7098 votes respectively).
 All three of these have greater proportions of votes for A than the other three voting areas.
-The probability for the two sub-groups of the six big cities to be drawn from the same distribution is mildly rejected by a Kolmogorov-Smirnov test, with $\psevenabcKS \approx 0.100$ [Eq.~(\ref{e-psevenabcKS})]. \item The other surprising property of the three big cities that have total votes starting with the digit 7 for K is that they all have the same second digit.
-The probability for the second digit of all three to be equal (not necessarily zero) is $ \psevenabczeros \approx 0.01037$ [Eq.~(\ref{e-psevenabczeros})]. \item The voting areas that voted for K with a total of $70+i$ votes, for any digit $i$, show an unusual characteristic: 15 of the 20 values are odd numbers, and the even numbers occur exactly once each (Table~\ref{t-Kseventies}).
-The chance of the latter is $\psevena \approx 5\times 10^{-4}$ [Eq.~(\ref{e-psevena})]. \item Removal of the K first digit 7 voting areas from the sample reduces the Spearman rank correlation coefficient of voting rates ${v_K}_j/v_j$ with total vote count $v_j$ from 1.67 to 0.78 standard deviations (Table~\ref{t-skewness}), i.e. by a factor of about two.
-In other words, the K first digit 7 subsample contributes about half the correlation of voting proportion to total vote count for K, even though it constitutes only 11\% of the full sample.
-The correlation coefficients of the other three candidates proportionally drop much less when the K 7 selected sub-sample is removed. \end{list}
+The probability for the two sub-groups of the six big cities to be drawn from the same distribution is mildly rejected by a non-parametric (Kolmogorov-Smirnov) test, with $\psevenabcKS \approx 0.100$ [Eq.~(\ref{e-psevenabcKS})], but strongly rejected by a parametric (difference in means, assuming either normal or log-normal distributions) test, with $\psevenabcG < 5\times 10^{-4}$ [Eq.~(\ref{e-psevenabcGauss})]. \item The other surprising property of the three big cities that have total votes starting with the digit 7 for K is that they all have the same second digit.
+The probability for the second digit of all three to be equal (not necessarily zero) is $ \psevenabczeros \approx 0.01$ [Eq.~(\ref{e-psevenabczeros})]. \item The voting areas that voted for K with a total of $7d_2$ votes, for any digit $d_2$, show an unusual characteristic: 15 of the 20 values are odd numbers, and the even numbers occur exactly once each (Table~\ref{t-Kseventies}).
+The chance of the former is $\psevena \approx 0.04$ [Eq.~(\ref{e-psevena})].
+However, a related coincidence is that the full set of K7-selected shahrestans is dominated by odd vote counts for all four candidates, giving $\pKsevenallodd \approx 0.00044$ [Eq.~(\ref{e-k7-allodd})]. \end{list}